labtempo/osiris-binaries/README.md

 ## About

-This is part of a Term Paper for the Bachelor of [Computer Information Systems](http://www.ic.uff.br/index.php/en-GB/) graduation course at [UFF](http://uff.br/), Which consists of creating a user-friendly, multiplatform, Web Interface for the [OSIRIS framework](https://github.com/labtempo/osiris/wiki) modules ([SensorNet](https://github.com/labtempo/osiris/wiki/2.1-M%C3%B3dulo-SensorNet) and [VirtualSensorNet](https://github.com/labtempo/osiris/wiki/2.2-M%C3%B3dulo-VirtualSensorNet)).
+This is part of the Undergraduate Thesis for the Bachelor of [Computer Information Systems](http://www.ic.uff.br/index.php/en-GB/) course at [Universidade Federal Fluminense](http://uff.br/), Which consists in creating a user-friendly Web Interface the manage the [OSIRIS framework](https://github.com/labtempo/osiris/wiki) modules: ([SensorNet](https://github.com/labtempo/osiris/wiki/2.1-M%C3%B3dulo-SensorNet) and [VirtualSensorNet](https://github.com/labtempo/osiris/wiki/2.2-M%C3%B3dulo-VirtualSensorNet)).

 ## Authors